A 5-days itinerary in Bohol, what to miss and don’t miss on the pearl of Visayas, Philippines

 Maybe because this was our first real impact with the rural Philippines, we developed a strong affection for this beautiful island.
 I think it’s really a no-miss destination for a proper tour of the Philippines.

-Bohol is part of the Central Visayas province and is inhabited by around 1.3 million persons.
-It is one of the most popular destinations in the Philippines, mostly for the Chocolate Hills and Panglao island, but there’s really much more on this island.
+Bohol is part of the Central Visayas province and is inhabited by around 1.3 million people.
+It is one of the most popular destinations in the Philippines, mainly for the Chocolate Hills and Panglao Island, but there’s really much more on this island.

 Tagbilaran City

-The boats from Cebu and other islands, all arrive and sail from the port of Tagbilaran, the chaotic small capital town of Bohol.
+Boats from Cebu and other islands all arrive and depart from the port of Tagbilaran, Bohol’s chaotic, small capital town.

-With around 100.000 inhabitants this is the sole urban area on the Island of Bohol, it has a few supermarkets, a fairly big fresh market, and a shopping mall.
+With around 100.000 inhabitants, this is the sole urban area on the Island of Bohol; it has a few supermarkets, a relatively big fresh market, and a shopping mall.
 Stock here if you’re looking for more peculiar goods, not that you can find a lot of stuff here, but still better than the rural areas.

 Our bicycle trip in Bohol – the route

-Down below is the map of our tour of Bohol island, the track is recorded by our GPS and you can display elevation profile by clicking on the portion of the track you’re interested in.
+Below is the map of our tour of Bohol Island.
+Our GPS records the track, and you can display the elevation profile by clicking on the portion of the track you’re interested in.

 Panglao Island